Minnesota Cat Declawing Ban: How To Support House Bill HF 1857 And SF 1935

-Update 6/10/24: The bill was sent to the Agriculture Committee 3/14/24.
-As of this update, no further updates have been shared.
-I will update this as information becomes available.
+Update 3/14/26: The original bill HF 4956 was sent to the Agriculture Committee 3/14/24 and did not go anywhere in the 2024 session.
+A new bill was introduced, HF 1857, and one in the senate, SF 1935 in 2025 but did not get passed in 2025.
+This post is being updated with current info for the 2026 legislative session.
 Want to do something in the meantime?
 Register to vote to elect more legislators who will support an elective declawing ban in Minnesota.
 I’ve added a tool to register right from this page!

-The Minnesota House of Representatives recently introduced HF 4956, a bill to ban the elective declawing of cats in the state.
+The Minnesota House of Representatives introduced HF 4956 in 2024, a bill to ban the elective declawing of cats in the state.
 The bill allows for exceptions where the declawing would be done for therapeutic reasons for the cat such as to treat a medical illness or remove a tumor.
+The bill did not go anywhere, but a new bill, HF 1857, was introduced in 2025 for the 2025-2026 legislative session.
+A companion bill, SF 1935, was introduced in the state senate as well.

-In order for the bill to become law, it needs to get out of the House Agriculture Finance and Policy committee and be voted on by the House.
-The Senate also needs to pass a companion bill and then Governor Walz must sign it into law.
+In order for HF 1857 to become law, it needs to get out of the House Agriculture Finance and Policy committee and be voted on by the House.
+The Senate also needs to pass a companion bill (SF 1935) and then Governor Walz must sign it into law.
 If you’re interested in reading about the full process of what needs to be done, I encourage you to read up on how a bill becomes law in Minnesota.

-What You Can Do To Help The Bill Pass
+What You Can Do To Help The Bills Pass

 If you want to help protect the cats of Minnesota and ban elective declawing, there are a few easy but important steps you can take.
 I’ve outlined them below along with provided a few resources and templates for contacting your representatives.